zhuyuanxiang/SVGnest/readme_cn.md

 ## Configuration parameters

 - **Space between parts:** Minimum space between parts (eg. for laser kerf, CNC offset etc.)
-- **Curve tolerance:** The maximum error allowed for linear approximations of Bezier paths and arcs, in SVG units or "pixels".
+- **Curve tolerance:** The maximum error allowed for linear approximations of Bezier paths and arcs, in SVG units or " pixels".
 Decrease this value if curved parts appear to slightly overlap.
 - **Part rotations:** The *possible* number of rotations to evaluate for each part. eg. 4 for only the cardinal directions.
 Larger values may improve results, but will be slower to converge.
 - **GA population:** The population size for the Genetic Algorithm
 - **GA mutation rate:** The probability of mutation for each gene or part placement.
 Values from 1-50
 - **Part in part:** When enabled, places parts in the holes of other parts.
 This is off by default as it can be resource intensive
-- **Explore concave areas:** When enabled, solves the concave edge case at a cost of some performance and placement robustness:
+- **Explore concave areas:** When enabled, solves the concave edge case at a cost of some performance and placement
+  robustness:

 ![Concave flag example](http://svgnest.com/github/concave.png)